kenatiod/MUT/Understanding Machine Understanding.md

 ## 5.5 -- Anh, Bassam and CASPAR get to work

 **I hear and I forget.
 I see and I remember.
-I do and I understand. ~ Xunzi** (paraphrased, often misattributed to Confucius)
+I do and I understand.** ~ Xunzi (paraphrased, often misattributed to Confucius)

 Anh stormed into the lab with energy to spare, saying excitedly, "Wow, after reviewing all this background on the history of AI, theories of intelligence, and the crucial distinction between knowledge and understanding, I'm more convinced than ever that we're on the right track with developing the MUTT for CASPAR.
-Just think of the breakthroughs we could achieve!
+Just think of the breakthroughs we could achieve!"

 ![ Insert Fig. 5.5.1 -- portrait of woman in lab coat, standing in front of a white board full of technical diagrams, broadly gesturing with her hands as she speaks](https://github.com/kenatiod/MUT/blob/main/Fig-5-5-1.png)